 We have shared our thoughts in regard to mental health through our blogs, more specifically surrounding grief and its effects on us.
 Our need to proactively stay on top of mental health is of the most importance, but especially during this time of so much uncertainty.
 We’ve talked about ways we stay healthy physically, that also tends to help mentally, like sanity walks, staying in touch with friends (old and new), and finding things to be grateful for each day while we toast the sunset, but let’s face it, staying ahead of the curve of the low points and negative thoughts is like a job in itself.

 Seriously though, it’s nice to know that I am not alone in these states of uneasiness.
 There have been days where I cry at the drop of a hat, and then can find myself making the most of the quarantine time I have, by meeting goals, setting new ones, and trying to make new, positive, memories through it all.

-I worked with a therapist a few years ago, who helped me with ways to reframe a spiral, or a sense of anxiety, and I have resorted to venturing back to that series of coping mechanisms during this time.
+I worked with a therapist a few years ago, who helped me with ways to reframe a spiral or a sense of anxiety, and I have resorted to venturing back to that series of coping mechanisms during this time.
 I will share them with you, in hopes that you find them useful.

 Close your eyes and recognize that your feet are flat on the ground.
 Take a few deep breaths and recognize that your body is firmly planted on the ground.
 This helps to generate a sense of realism- knowing exactly where you are at this very moment.

-Are they thoughts of fear, sadness, grief?
+Are they thoughts of fear, sadness, or grief?
 It’s ok to have them, just recognize what they are.

-- Focus on your self-talk.
 Melissa Ambrosini wrote this phenomenal book a few years ago called, “Mastering Your Mean Girl”, which can totally help guys, too.
 It is about the inner mean girl, or mean guy, we have inside, and controlling the way we talk to ourselves.
 It is great practice to start focusing on that inner dialog and ask yourself, “would you let someone say these things to your close friend, or family member?”
 You can start to realize that we are often more critical of ourselves than others are of us.

-- Meditate.
 If you know me well, you know about the times I have meditated and finished with a “to do” list that I created in my head.
 I must work on meditation being an effective tool for me, though it does create a stillness in a spiral of anxiety, help you with #1, grounding yourself, and being here now.

 These are just a handful of ways that I have found to help me when I am in a difficult period.
 There are tons more, through self-help books, blogs, and podcasts.
-If you are looking for some great outlets in the self-help arena to help get you though this, let me know.
+If you are looking for some great outlets in the self-help arena to help get you through this, let me know.
 I am always full of recommendations in that arena.
 I am a work in progress, and myself, nor Gerry, has it down to a science, but it is something we both find ourselves working on, regularly.